Since 2015, Bed Bath & Beyond has tried to wean shoppers off their 20% off coupon addiction by making paper coupons less available.

 21. Request a price match but not if you want to use a Bed Bath & Beyond coupon.

 Bed Bath & Beyond does offer competitor price matching, and they take competitors’ coupons for the exact same items sold in their store.

 So if you’re using the Amazon app (to price match Amazon) or the Shop Savvy app (to price match everywhere else) and see that your item is cheaper at another store, you can request that price.
-Or if there’s a Target Circle Offer or other store coupon that’s higher than 20% off your exact item sold at Bed Bath & Beyond and it’s eligible for price matching, you go girl.
+Or if there’s a Target Circle Offer or other store coupon that’s higher than 20% off your exact item sold at Bed Bath & Beyond and it’s eligible for price matching, go for it.
 It’s rare, but not impossible to find.

 However, you cannot use your Bed Bath & Beyond coupon with a price match.
 I’ll break it down:

 - Request a price match on an exact item a competitor sells.

 - Request to use a competitor coupon on an exact item.